Old System, New World

 We're surprisingly far behind in some of the most basic, economically fundamental technologies.

-The 2016 paper published by NSPE, "Blockchain Technology: Implications and Opportunities for Professionals Engineers" states that, "today, the institution of professional engineering is struggling for an interface with the digital world."
+The 2016 paper published by NSPE, "" states that, "today, the institution of professional engineering is struggling for an interface with the digital world."

 The rate of acceleration between licensed professional regulations and the remainder of the world is staggering.

-This construction industry productivity train wreck exposes us to increasing rates of risk.
+This construction industry exposes us to increasing rates of risk.

 There are still engineering boards -whose primary responsibility is to ensure technical competence in engineering - that still require physical applications mailed with paper checks.